TritonDataCenter/smartos-docs/docs/bhyve.md

 Bhyve offers a number of advantages over KVM, among them:

-* Better tracking of, and ingegration wth, upstream FreeBSD
+* Better tracking of, and integration wth, upstream FreeBSD
 * Higher performance for CPU, and I/O operations (including disk and network I/O).
 * Lower overhead, resulting in lower host CPU utilization while guests are